ray-project/ray/doc/source/tutorial.rst

   import ray
   ray.init()

-This starts Ray along with a number of other processes including local and global schedulers, an object store, an object manager, a Redis server, and a bunch of worker processes.
-These will be killed when you exit the Python interpreter.
+This starts Ray.

 Immutable remote objects
 ------------------------

-In Ray, we can create and manipulate objects.
+In Ray, we can create and compute on objects.
 We refer to these objects as **remote objects**, and we use **object IDs** to refer to them.
 Remote objects are stored in **object stores**, and there is one object store per node in the cluster.
 In the cluster setting, we may not actually know which machine each